 You could also invest in a lens hood that blocks the sun unless you're pointed directly at it.

-So keep aware of that big bright thing in the sky and you'll be a lot happier with your photos in the end.
+So keep aware of that big bright thing in the sky, and you'll be much happier with your photos.

 2. Polarizing Lens

-In reality, it makes your greens greener and your blues bluer because you're eliminating the washing out effects of the sun.
-And only for $50.
-That’s a worthy investment if you ask me.
+In reality, it makes your greens greener and your blues bluer because you're eliminating the washing-out effects of the sun.
+And only for $50, and that's a worthy investment if you ask me.

 3. Use a Tripod